moia-oss/scala-pekko-http-client/README.md

-# Scala-HTTP-Client
+# Scala-Pekko-HTTP-Client

-This is a wrapper around the akka-http-client that adds
+This is a wrapper around the pekko-http-client that adds

 * handling for domain errors as HTTP 400 returns
 * retry logic